limbu-malongo/datasciencecoursera/CodeBook.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-COURSERA DATA SCIENCE SPEACIALIZATION: GETTING AND CLEANING DATA PROJECT May 2014
+COURSERA DATA SCIENCE SPEACIALIZATION: GETTING AND CLEANING DATA PROJECT MAY 2014

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++